KatherLab/STAMP/README.md

 Note that the container is approximately 6 GB in size.

 ### Download pre-built container
-Alternatively, lab members with access to the ZIH server can download the pre-built container from:
+Alternatively, lab members with access to the ZIH server can download the pre-built container into the base STAMP directory from:

 ```bash
 /glw/ekfz_proj/STAMP_container.sif